-- prevention of needs for care and support (Preventing, Reducing or Delaying Needs);
+- prevention of needs for care and support (see Preventing, Reducing or Delaying Needs chapter);

-- integration of care and support with health and housing related services (Integration, Cooperation and Partnerships);
+- integration of care and support with health and housing related services (see Integration, Cooperation and Partnerships chapter);

-- promoting diverse and high quality services (Market Shaping and Commissioning of Adult Care and Support);
+- promoting diverse and high quality services (see Market Shaping and Commissioning of Adult Care and Support chapter);

-- personal budgets, personal care and support planning and direct payments (Personal Budgets, Care and Support Planning and Direct Payments);
+- personal budgets, personal care and support planning and direct payments (see the chapters on Personal Budgets, Care and Support Planning and Direct Payments);

-- transition to adult care and support (Transition to Adult Care and Support);
+- transition to adult care and support (Transition to Adult Care and Support chapter);

 The guidance also uses the term ‘advocacy’ to mean supporting a person to understand information, express their needs and wishes, secure their rights, represent their interests and obtain the care and support they need.